 Griffin simply shrugged his shoulders and said, “Well, that’s just what I do.”
 Jessica recalled that conversation and said, “He is the joy because his attitude is absolutely everything.
 He advocates for himself and is so comfortable in his skin and he just owns who he is.
 That makes our entire life joyful.
 We do not see this diagnosis as a bad thing.”

-Connecting with other families
+Connecting with other families helps with the grief

 After Griffin’s diagnosis, Jessica and Johnny kept to themselves.
 They knew of organizations that could connect them with other parents in similar situations.
 Looking back on that, Jessica said, “I didn’t feel any need to connect with other families, and this past summer, we were able to go on a retreat where he was able to meet other kids which was fantastic for him at his age.”